Cinque Terre itinerary

 (6 kms, 3 hrs)

 With today's walk you start on the Sentiero Azzuro, the celebrated path that links the five villages of the Cinque Terre.
 The walk weaves along cliffs and through terraces, offering spectacular views over the bays and the villages, taking you to Vernazza.
-(4 kms, 2.5 hrs)
+(4 kms, 2.5 hrs).
+You will need to take train ride back to Monterosso for your accommodation tonight.

 Today you walk above the eastern part of the gulf to Portovenere.
 Inititially, this quiet route takes you away from the coast, up to a religious sanctuary, where you can rest and enjoy the views, before continuing up through forest to a small village, where you can have lunch.
 From here you descend through more forest with breathtaking views over the sea into stunning Portovenere.
 (14 kms, 6 hrs)